All case studiesTravel & ExpenseFirst 30 days

 Priority backlog unblocked

-The team fixed tickets that touched operational logic and user experience across multiple layers of the product.
+We fixed issues that touched operational logic and user experience across multiple layers of the product.

 Incremental data-access modernization

-While working through backlog, the team also advanced one structural piece of the migration and established a pattern others could reuse.
+While working through backlog, we also advanced one structural piece of the migration and established a pattern others could reuse.

-- Full migration of PrecioKmCategoria to Entity Framework.
+• Full migration of a key domain entity to Entity Framework.

-- Rewrites in DataAccess and API to support the new data-access path.
+• Rewrites in the data-access layer and API to support the new path.

 New integration capability